steemit/smt-whitepaper/smt-manual/manual.md

 };
 ```

 All caps are hidden, but the cap may be revealed at any point in time.
-Therefore, a ICO with a non-hidden minimum or cap may be implemented by simply including the `smt_cap_reveal_operation` in the same transaction as the `smt_setup_operation`.
+Therefore, an ICO with a non-hidden minimum or cap may be implemented by simply including the `smt_cap_reveal_operation` in the same transaction as the `smt_setup_operation`.
 UI's should provide functionality for this.

 A UI should provide one or more of the following means to ensure the `nonce` and `amount` are recoverable:

-- Force the user to type in the `amount` and `nonce` again as confirmation they have been backed up
+- Force the user to type in the `amount` and `nonce` again, as confirmation they have been backed up.
 - Set `nonce` to some deterministic function of the private key and public data, for example
-`nonce = H(privkey + control_account + lower_bound + upper_bound + current_date)`
+`nonce = H(privkey + control_account + lower_bound + upper_bound + current_date)`.
-- Provide functionality to brute-force the uncertain fields when the nonce is known (e.g. the current date and `amount`)
+- Provide functionality to brute-force the uncertain fields when the nonce is known (e.g. the current date and `amount`).
-- Require the amount to be low-entropy to facilitate brute-forcing when the nonce is known (e.g. a number between 1-999 times a power of 10)
+- Require the amount to be low-entropy to facilitate brute-forcing when the nonce is known (e.g. a number between 1-999 times a power of 10).

 ### Generation policy data structure